Financial Times Most Innovative North American Law Firms

 - Celebration honoring our 100+ Upstander Award Recipients featuring live music and remarks from Litigation Department Co-Chair David Lender

 Filling the Talent Pipeline

 - Diversity Fellowship Program: Weil offers scholarship awards to first- and second-year law students to promote greater diversity in law school classes.
 The winning recipients receive a $10,000 scholarship, contingent upon accepting an offer to join Weil’s summer program.
-The Firm announced the winners of First-Year Law Student Diversity Fellowships on June 16, 2014.
-For additional information, including how to apply, click here.
+Weil has granted 59 Diversity Fellowships since 2011.
+Learn more about the winners of the Second-Year Law Student Diversity Fellowship and the winners of the First-Year Law Student Diversity Fellowships.
+For additional information about the Diversity Fellowship Program, click here.

-- Internships: The Firm participates in summer work and internship programs such as Sponsors for Educational Opportunity, the New York City Bar Fellowship, the Judicial Intern Opportunity Program in Dallas and the Posse Foundation’s Scholarship in Washington, D.C.
+- Internships: The Firm provides funding for and/or summer internship opportunities for programs such as Sponsors for Educational Opportunity, the New York City Bar Fellowship, and the Judicial Intern Opportunity Program in Dallas and New York.

 - Charitable Giving: Weil sponsors over two dozen non-profit organizations from diversity-oriented bar associations to law related nonprofit organizations and conferences.